-Miss Hilary Cardwell - School Business Manager
+Miss Hilary Cardwell - office/data Manager

-I have enjoyed working with children and since I left college having worked in a variety of educational settings, initially as a Nursery Nurse and in most recent years as a member of support staff in primary and secondary schools in County Durham before coming to Hartside Primary School.
+I have enjoyed working with children and since I left college having worked in a variety of educational settings, initially as a Nursery Nurse and in most recent years as a member of support staff in primary and secondary schools in County Durham before coming to Hartside Primary Academy.
 I have also been very fortunate to have lived and worked abroad in both childcare and administrative roles.

 My greatest satisfaction is being able to contribute to an environment that is safe and secure, that supports learning and therefore achievement.